 The next sub-topic is the practice of reviewing an item in study session prior to placement on the business meeting agenda.
 Also related to this is the review occurring at least one meeting prior to the action.
 Staff is requesting this practice be captured in the Rules of Procedure, if so continued, for greater clarification.
 The current Rules of Procedure require "new ordinances shall be reviewed as a study session item prior to consideration for adoption" (Section VIII(b)(2)).
 Further, the Zoning Code only requires that a new or amended Special Use Permit (SUP) be "reviewed" prior to hearing.
 This has been interpreted to mean a study session.
 All other planning and policy reviews in study session prior to action have been done as a matter of practice and not by rule.
-Staff requests that are acted upon (but not necessarily recommended) include:
+Staff requests that Council discuss which other items should be subject to this rule.
+Classification of items that are acted upon (but not necessarily recommended) include: